-Making Your Panel Fit
+Squaring Stained Glass – Making Your Panel Fit

-1. First off, make sure your pattern right angles are absolutely accurate before you start cutting.
+- First off, make sure your pattern right angles are absolutely accurate before you start cutting.
 This may sound obvious but you’d be surprised how many people don’t check this!

-2. Then cut accurately.
+- Then cut accurately.
 You won’t achieve any squaring of right angles if you haven’t done both 1 and 2.

-3.Use a jig to keep your stained glass true.
+- Use a jig to keep your stained glass square.
 You can either use Morton Layout System pinned into a homasote board or just bang 2 X 1″ batons of wood at right angles into chipboard or plywood, using the edges of your pattern as a guide.
-Double check everything with a T square before you bang the jig in place.

-Be careful that you don’t catch the edge of the glass with the pins when you tap them in, this can result in chipping the glass.
+- Be careful that you don’t catch the edge of the glass with the pins when you tap them in, this can result in chipping the glass.

 You can jiggle the shapes about a bit within the squaring jig once you have all 4 sides secured and grind only where necessary.

 If it’s too difficult to move the pieces with all 4 batons in place, you can just use 2 – a vertical and horizontal – and pin the stained glass pieces one by one, grinding as you go.

 If you choose this way, then carefully bang in the remaining 2 wooden batons or pin in the Morton Layout when you’ve finished cutting all the stained glass shapes and you’re happy that everything is fitting.

-NB.
-If you don’t have the necessary gap in between each piece, your panel will grow and grow, so this is crucial.
+Take note: If you don’t have the necessary gap in between each piece, your panel will grow and grow, so this is crucial.